chan chan

 chan chan ceramic

-The different vestiges and remains found in the city reflect clear and strict political and social strategies.
-This is emphasized by its division into ten palaces or citadels that formed socially independent units within the same city.
+The different vestiges and remains of the city reflect clear and strict political and social strategies.

-In this sense, here you have this hierarchical well-defined system of social classes.
+In this sense, you have this hierarchical, well-defined system of social classes.

 • The Chimuc Capac was the sovereign of everything.